sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

 Using GPU nodes
 ===============

 To run your program on GPU nodes some guidelines for the user have to be taken into account.
-First of all, GPUs are only available on the GPU nodes ``wn-gp-[01,02]`` and ``wn-ga-[01,02]`` and **not** on the UI nodes.
+Firstly, GPUs are only available on the GPU nodes ``wn-gp-[01,02]`` and ``wn-ga-[01,02]`` and **not** on the UI nodes.
 All GPU nodes run Nvidia hardware and as such, CUDA software is necessary.
 The CUDA drivers are installed on the relevant machines, but the CUDA interface and other programs need to be run in a singularity container.
 Nvidia has containers available on the internet for CUDA use, that can be built upon.
 These can be found `here <https://catalog.ngc.nvidia.com/containers>`_.
-Alternatively, you can build your own container from scratch, which is also show in the next section.
+Alternatively, you can build your own container from scratch, which is also shown in the next section.
 Before building the container, the user needs to know the version of the drivers available on the GPU nodes.
 The version can be found with:

 .. code-block:: bash

-   srun -p gpu_v100 nvidia-smi
+   srun -p GPU_PARTITION nvidia-smi

+where the GPU_PARTITION is either ``gpu_v100`` or ``gpu_a100`` depending on which one you are planning to use.
 To compile your code, connect to a gpu node, as the CUDA drivers are only available on these machines.
-The compilation has to be done in a singularity container, so start by building a singularity image.
+The compilation has to be done inside of a singularity container, so start by building a singularity image.
 More information on singularity on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` can be found at :ref:`singularity containers <singularity-containers>`.
 Once the container is available, the program can be run.
 If container building permissions are not enabled for you on the GPU nodes, please contact us at :ref:`our helpdesk <helpdesk>`.

 Next, some short examples for building and running commands are shown.
 A more in-depth container build procedure is shown :ref:`here <singularity-building>`.